PLEASE VISIT OUR NEW WEBSITE ONZA.NZ

 ONZA is a professional association which supports the development of skills and knowledge in the music and movement pedagogy based on the work of Carl Orff and Gunild Keetman.
-The holistic approach, referred to as the Orff Schulwerk, integrates singing, speech, movement and playing.
-The Schulwerk enables inclusive music-making and dance, in which participants learn at their own level.
+The holistic approach originally referred to as Orff Schulwerk integrates singing, speech, movement and dance, and playing.
+The Orff approach enables inclusive music-making and dance, in which participants learn at their own level.
 This approach is used in a variety of educational and community settings throughout Aotearoa/New Zealand.

-ONZA exists to promote Orff music education pedagogy in Aotearoa/New Zealand.
-It supports and enables the holistic musical development of children by offering a wide range of professional learning opportunities, which support the application of elemental music and movement in NZ educational and therapeutic settings.
+ONZA’s goal is to support and enable holistic musical development by offering a wide range of professional learning opportunities, which support the application of Orff principles and practices in Aotearoa/New Zealand.

 Values of ONZA

 - Integration of art forms

 The impact of ONZA

 Through the growing membership of ONZA and the activities of skilled Orff practitioners, ONZA has an ever-increasing impact on music and movement education and community music-making in Aoteoroa/New Zealand settings.
 That has been achieved through: